 These are essential for collectors of Japanese Invasion Money from World War II.

-The design of the Oceania Peace pound has been inspired by The Japanese Government pound notes, issued in the Oceania in World War II.
-The beach scene illustration was hand-drawn by Brisbane-based designer, Gregory Hale.
-He used original Japanese Government notes, often referred to as Japanese Invasion Money, as his reference to faithfully recreate the illustration.
+The Arjuna illustration was hand-drawn by Brisbane-based designer, Gregory Hale.
+He used an original Japanese Government 10 sen coin as his reference to faithfully recreate the illustration.

 Size: 34 mm Ø. Includes coin capsule.

 A very limited number of complete sets are available in both antiqued finish and gold plate.

 The Collector's Guide to Japanese Invasion Money book